Lunesta Sleeping Pill Reviews and Ratings -- Based on Data From Over 300 Users

 Does Lunesta work?
-Out of the 303 users included in the data 259 commented on how effective the drug is for them.
-Out of these 259 users, 126 indicated that the Lunesta pill is effective; 73 reported that it worked OK; and 60 indicated it was not effective.
-In other words, 49% of the 259 users said it was effective; 28% said it worked OK; and 23% said it was not effective.
+Out of the 303 users included in the data, 259 commented on how effective the drug is for them.
+Out of these 259 users, 126 (49%) indicated that Lunesta is effective; 73 (28%) reported that it worked OK; and 60 (23%) indicated that it was not effective.

 Effective